mebenyahia/Flash-Attention/README.md

 ## Methodology

 ### FlashAttention
-Instead of computing the full \( N \times N \) attention matrix, FlashAttention computes attention in a block-wise, memory-efficient manner, especially for long sequences.
+Instead of computing the full  N × N attention matrix, FlashAttention computes attention in a block-wise, memory-efficient manner, especially for long sequences.
 More details can be found in [FlashAttention: Fast and Memory-Efficient Exact Attention with IO-Awareness](https://arxiv.org/abs/2205.14135).

 ### Mixed-Precision Training
 Using PyTorch AMP, the model executes many computations in FP16.